Crimson Peak: Filming

+Music

 Release

 Crimson Peak held its world premiere at Fantastic Fest, in Austin, Texas, on September 25, 2015, with Del Toro in attendance, and was held as a "secret screening".
 The film was also screened at the UGC Cine Cite Bercy on September 28 in Paris, France.
 The film premiered at Lincoln Square in New York on October 14, 2015.
 The film was released theatrically in the United States on October 16, 2015, in standard and IMAX formats.

 Promotion

-At the San Diego Comic-Con International on July 23, 2014, del Toro helped create props for the Legendary Pictures booth by allowing fans to walk through snow-covered gates, and a gallery of props from the set and costumes from the film, including a bloody knife and moth print in the wallpaper that spell out the word "fear".
+At San Diego Comic-Con on July 23, 2014, del Toro helped create props for the Legendary Pictures booth by allowing fans to walk through snow-covered gates, and a gallery of props from the set and costumes from the film, including a bloody knife and moth print in the wallpaper that spell out the word "fear".
 On February 13, 2015, the first trailer for the film was released online.
 On May 13, 2015, the second trailer was released online, together with an international trailer featuring alternate material.

 On June 16, 2015, four character posters were released, featuring the four main cast members.
-On July 6, 2015, four alternate character posters were released, less than a week prior to Legendary Pictures' Crimson Peak panel at San Diego Comic-Con International.
+On July 6, 2015, four alternate character posters were released, less than a week prior to Legendary Pictures' Crimson Peak panel at San Diego Comic-Con.

 On July 11, 2015, John Murdy, creative director of Universal Studios Hollywood's Halloween Horror Nights, announced that the film would be adapted into a maze for the 2015 season.
 A novelization of the film, by Nancy Holder, was released on October 20, 2015.
 Publisher Titan Books had previously published the novelization of del Toro's film Pacific Rim.